scervera/mdn-video-library-api/Documentation/ACTIVE_STORAGE_MODULE_ARCHITECTURE.md

    - Check if module is being destroyed properly
    - Verify Active Storage configuration
    - Check S3 permissions

+2. **Method name conflicts**
+   - ImageModule uses `image_metadata` for settings data
+   - ImageModule uses `images` for Active Storage association
+   - Ensure you're using the correct method for your needs

 2. **Metadata not syncing**
    - Use `add_file_with_metadata` method